commit-it-simple/commit-it-simple.github.io/index.markdown

 ### 7. Whitespace

-The inclusion of spaces within the first line is OPTIONAL, however a space SHOULD be included after the first colon to improve readibilty.
+The inclusion of spaces within the first line is OPTIONAL, however a space SHOULD be included after the first colon to improve readability.

 ### 8. Capitalisation

 > style: My hovercraft is full of Eels

 While sticking to lowercase avoids confusion, sometimes capital letters are required.
-The important part is to keep it consistent within a repositiory.
+The important part is to keep it consistent within a repository.
 Remember: useful, simple, beautiful.

 ## More Complex Examples